DiegoVilla27/ionic-pokemon/README.md

 > If you need see prettier console objects in testing, use this: `console.log(JSON.stringify(obj, undefined, 2));`

+> iOS: Sign app must be same ID in XCode and `capacitor.config.ts` appId var

 ## Commits

 Structure for commits: